 An apartment with multiple residents can be considered as a microgrid with a set of subsystems that operate in a stochastic manner.
 The challenge is developing reliable power management strategies for both the residents and the building management.
 The objective is to formulate novel control algorithms to ensure stable power sharing among power electronic inverters.
 This project was funded by Singapore Ministry of Education Academic Research Funding Tier 1 grant.

-The core purpose of a cyber-physical system is the gathering, distribution and sharing of data and the key question is how to make good use of such data.
-Through the deployment of advanced sensors like Phasor Measurement Units, system information can be gathered for online grid operations.
-Data enables identifying the state of individual components but also monitoring the state of the overall system.
-This requires turning the data into information, and based on such information define the actions to be taken.
-At the device level, by leveraging sensor data, system health conditions can be monitored in real-time, and faults can be detected and rectified at an early stage making the device more robust to external shocks but also avoiding negative impacts of a failure of the device onto the system.
-The objective is to focus on resilience centered preventive maintenance as opposed to purely cost optimization.
-At the system-level, data from sensors throughout the system can provide means to detect and eliminate fault conditions within the system, but also to define data-based local control decisions that can replicate the performance of a model-based optimal control approach.
-To ensure the reliability of the data, the sensor data should be continuously monitored to detect abnormal data.
-This project is funded by National Research Foundation Future Resilient Systems Program under Singapore-ETH Centre.
+The purpose of a cyber-physical system is the gathering, distribution, and sharing of data.
+Through the deployment of advanced sensors like Phasor Measurement Units (PMUs), grid information can be gathered for online system operations.
+This requires turning the collected measurements into meaningful information, which then defines the actions to be taken.
+At the device level, by leveraging sensor data, system health conditions can be monitored in real-time, and faults can be detected and rectified at an early stage.
+This makes the device more robust to external shocks and minimize its negative impacts on the system when failed.
+The objective is to focus on preventive maintenance as opposed to cost optimization.
+At the system-level, sensor measurements collected throughout the system can provide means to detect and eliminate fault conditions within the electric grid and contribute to local control decisions.
+To ensure the trustworthiness of the data, the sensor data should be continuously monitored to detect abnormalities.
+This project is funded by the National Research Foundation (NRF) Future Resilient Systems Program through the Singapore-ETH Centre.